jeffreykegler/Marpa--R2/cpan/notes/de.md

 the event name is based on the name of the discarded symbol, and that the event is initialized to inactive.

+Discard events will be non-lexeme, named events, and will be accessible via the `$recce->events()` method.
+Conceptually, they always occur after the token has been discarded.
+The event described will have 4 elements:

+    * the event name, as with all events;

+    * the physical input location where the discarded token starts;

+    * the length of the discard token in physical  input locations;
+      and

+    * the last G1 location of a lexeme.

+(Recall that lexemes, by definition, are not discarded.)
+If no lexeme has yet been recognized, the G1 location will be zero.
+The main use of the G1 location will be for syncing discarded tokens with a parse tree.